 lowercase and capital 'O's were added a small beard and a hat, the lowercase

 l now resembles a Chinese letter, and the uppercase 'T' has a pole that is

 roughly one-quarter the length of its hat.

-reported that it was more readable than the English hand-writing of both Yassir
+reported that is was more readable than the English hand-writing of both Yassir

 Arafaat and Refa'el Eitan.

-user-interface to be available to Windows 95 users.
-In the new user interface,
+new user-interface to be available to Windows 95 users.
+In the new user

-the programs’ menus will be placed on the windows’ bottom or right side
+interface, the programs' menus will be placed on the windows' bottom or

-(user-configurable), and will present the items in as many columns as possible.
+right side (user-configurable) and will present the items in as many columns

-The system menu icon and “close”, “minimize” and “maximize”/“restore” buttons
+as possible.
+The system menu icon and "close", "minimize" and

 of Windows 95 for languages such as Ancient Egyptian, Babylonian and